-We all must be well aware of the cache used by CPU/hardware to process faster, what if this concept can be taken to the application/software level.
+We all are aware of the cache used by CPU/hardware that helps to process faster.
+What if this concept can be taken to the application/software level.
+This is where Caching helps.

 Below are few possibilities of handling such scenarios at an architectural level: